Breast Cancer in women

 Finding information about breast cancer

-Many women knew little or nothing about breast cancer before their own diagnosis, though women who worked in the health field or had a family history of breast cancer, had varying amounts of knowledge.
-Most women said that they received enough information from doctors, a few women saying that information about treatment was written down or recorded for them.
+Many women knew little or nothing about breast cancer before their own diagnosis, though women who worked in the health field or had a family history of breast cancer had varying amounts of knowledge.
+Most women said that they received enough information from doctors and a few women said that information about treatment was written down or recorded for them.

 Explains that information given by the oncologist was tape recorded for her to listen to at home.